 - Pick the right location for your firewood pile

-- Keep the wood pile elevated off the ground
+- Keep the firewood off the ground and elevated

-- Stack the logs so that there's enough space to allow proper airflow
+- Stack the firewood so that there's enough space to allow proper airflow

 - Protect against moisture by covering the top of the wood pile with a tarp or some metal roofing